top of page

 Will I be given any training?

-One of the most important thing that will happen during staff training is that you will become a team with your co-workers, and we will be a united group ready to welcome campers and get camp off to an amazing start!
+One of the most important things that will happen during staff training is that you will become a team with your co-workers, and we will be a united group ready to welcome campers and get camp off to an amazing start!

 At what age do you hire staff?